LewisAJones/Coral_Reef_Distribution/README.md

 * **./results/Performance/**
 This folder contains the data related to model performance.

+* **./results/Boyce_index/**
+This folder contains the data related to results from the continuous Boyce Index.

 * **./results/Predictions/**
 This folder contains the data related to habitat distribution model predictions.